Smoothieware/Smoothie-video-tutorials/013-power-supplies-power-and-current/synopsis.md

 ## This video will teach the following things :

 * What is voltage, what is current, what is power
+* How do you do the math to figure one out by having the other two
 * What are power inputs and outputs
 * How to determine power requirements
 * How to determine power limits ( connectors, cables )